Stablecoin: China

+Stablecoins are considered illegal in Mainland China.
+The People's Bank of China, the central bank of China, also asked Chinese companies, including Ant Group and JD.com, to stop their plans to issue stablecoins in the Hong Kong Special Administrative Region in October 2025.
+The central bank further clarified in November 2025 that stablecoins are considered non-compliant with current regulation and asked regulatory bodies and law enforcement to crackdown on the use of stablecoins.
+In February 2026, the China Securities Regulatory Commission (CSRC) issued a notice banning the issuance of Renminbi-denominated stablecoins within and outside China, the reason being that currency issuance is a matter of sovereignty.

 European Union

 The European Union introduced the Markets in Crypto-Assets Regulation (MiCAR) in June 2023.
 The regulation became applicable to asset-referenced tokens and e-money tokens on 30 June 2024.
 MiCAR has no clear regulation on global firms issuing the same stablecoin both from an EU-regulated entity and from a third-country entity, causing concern that in that event of large scale redemption of a multi-country stablecoin, the reserves located in the EU might be quickly depleted.
 In September 2025, a consortium of nine European banks announced the planned launch of a MiCAR compliant stablecoin in response to the dominance of US denominated stablecoins on the market.

 Hong Kong

 In December 2024, Hong Kong gazetted its Stablecoins Bill.
-The bill was passed in May 2025 with the first stablecoin issuance licenses expected in early 2026.
-The Hong Kong Monetary Authority, the regulatory body of stablecoins in Hong Kong, warned the public to "rein in the euphoria".
+The bill was passed in May 2025.
+The Hong Kong Monetary Authority (HKMA), the regulatory body of stablecoins in Hong Kong, warned the public to "rein in the euphoria".
 In particular, guidelines require stablecoin issuers to have strict rules on anti-money laundering, risk management, and corporate governance.
+In April 2026, the HKMA issued stablecoin licenses to HSBC and Standard Chartered.